yourowndog/android-webview-boilerplate/README.md

 - Clone this repo, or hit "Download ZIP" in the Github sidebar.

 ### Local mode (recommended)
-- Replace the stuff in `web_content` with your own mobile website.
+- Replace the stuff in `app/src/main/assets/web_content` with your own mobile website.
 - Hit Run!

 ### Internet mode